loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 That doesn’t make me uncomfortable.
 It makes me honest.
 It doesn’t mean I don’t know Python well enough.
 It means the language outgrew the idea of total knowledge.

-## Frameworks didn’t make you worse
+## Expertise has moved up the stack

 Modern development adds another layer of confusion.